Background Image for Header:

 The Purpose of the Honors Program

-The Benefits of the Honors Program
+The Benefits of the Honors Programs

-designation on their official transcripts and graduation diplomas.
-Honors Scholars
+- Students successfully completing either honors program will receive an Honors Scholar designation on their official transcripts and graduation diplomas.
+Honors Scholars also receive special recognition during the Commencement ceremony.

 - All honors students receive priority pre-registration for future semesters.